C4ptainCrunch/thesis/source/index.rst

 ================================================

 Many algorithms have been proposed and studied to play sequential perfect information games.
-A few examples detailed here are retrograde analysis, Minimax, :math:`\alpha-\beta` pruning, Monte Carlo tree search (MCTS) and the new approach from Deepmind: Alpha Zero :cite:`AlphaGoZero`.
+A few examples detailed here are retrograde analysis, heuristic :math:`\alpha-\beta` pruning Minimax, Monte Carlo tree search (MCTS) and the most recent approach from Deepmind: Alpha Zero :cite:`AlphaGoZero`.

-We will quickly present those and then focus on MCTS and its variants as they are computationally feasible and do not require expert knowledge about the given game to make reasonable decisions.
+We will quickly present and implement those and then focus on MCTS and its variants as they are computationally feasible and do not require expert knowledge about the given game to make reasonable decisions.
+Before prensenting those, we describe a :code:`Player` class that every implementation will then reuse and implement two basic agents to be used as a baseline in our comparisons.

-First we implement a player class.
-A player keeps track of the game state internaly.
+The :code:`Player` class keeps track of the game state internaly.
-At each turn of the game, a player is called with the method `play()` to get the action played by the opponent (and thus update it's internal state) and then chooses an action with `get_action()`, updates once more it's internal state and then outputs it's action for the other player.
+At each turn of the game, the :code:`Player` is called with the method :code:`play()` to inform it of the action played by their opponent
+(and thus update their internal state) and then chooses an action with :code:`get_action()`, updates once more their internal state and then outputs their action for the opposing :code:`Player` to use.